opendesk/smartdesk/README.md

 In each area we are developing specs.
 We are thinking about what would be most useful to provide or specify to facilitate a wide range of collaborators and diverse projects: tight enough to be useful and loose enough to be accommodating.

-- **Hardware Interface**  - Physical integration of computing hardware into desk.
+- **Hardware Interface**  - Physical integration of computing hardware into furniture.
-- **Component Interface** - Customisation of desk to accommodate accessories.
+- **Component Interface** - Customisation of furniture to accommodate accessories.
 - **Furniture Identity** - Identity of furniture to facilitate integration of technology.
 - **Project Curation** - Curation of projects, software and documentation.